Christo Venter

 Professor

-I am a member of the Golden Key International Honour Society (2002 - present; top 15% of graduates), the South African Institute of Physics (SAIP; 2002 - present), the South African Council for Natural Scientific Professions (SACNASP; 2006 - present), the African Astronomical Society (AfAS; 2011 - present), the International Astronomical Union (IAU; 2012 - present), and the Suid-Afrikaanse Akademie vir Wetenskap en Kuns (SAAWK; 2014 - present).
-Awards include an NRF / Department of Labour (DoL) Scarce Skills Scholarship (2003 - 2004) as well as the Southern Africa Association for the Advancement of Science (S2A3) Bronze Medal for best Natural Science Master's thesis at the North-West University (2005).
+I am a member of the Golden Key International Honour Society (2002 – present; top 15% of graduates), South African Institute of Physics (SAIP; 2002 – present; secretary in 2014 – 2016, and co-chair in 2016 – 2018 of the Astrophysics & Space Science Division D), South African Council for Natural Scientific Professions (SACNASP; 2006 – present), African Astronomical Society (AfAS; 2011 –present), International Astronomical Union (IAU; 2012 – present; chair of the IAU South African National Committee 2017 – 2018), and Suid-Afrikaanse Akademie vir Wetenskap en Kuns (SAAWK;2014 – present).
+Awards include an NRF / Department of Labour (DoL) Scarce Skills Scholarship (2003 – 2004), Southern Africa Association for the Advancement of Science (S2A3) Bronze Medal for the best Natural Science Master's thesis at the NWU (2005), and Elsevier Young Scientist Award (2014).

 Physical Address